jackTylerDurden/Assignment-1/README.md

 * Javascript
 * Various Javascript frameworks and libraries such as _jQuery, AngularJS, ReactJS_ etc.

-This readme file is written with the help of [Markdown Tutorial](https://www.markdowntutorial.com).
+This information is written with the help of [Markdown Tutorial](https://www.markdowntutorial.com).